Whoaa512/starred/README.md

 ## Go

+- [rzane/docker2exe](https://github.com/rzane/docker2exe) - Convert a Docker image to an executable
+- [gosom/google-maps-scraper](https://github.com/gosom/google-maps-scraper) - scrape data  data from Google Maps.
+Extracts data such as the name, address, phone number, website URL, rating,  reviews number, latitude and longitude, reviews,email and more for each place
+- [utrack/caisson-go](https://github.com/utrack/caisson-go) - Caisson - your platform's platform!
+A meta-platform library for Go.
 - [sanity-io/litter](https://github.com/sanity-io/litter) - Litter is a pretty printer library for Go data structures to aid in debugging and testing.
 - [opencode-ai/opencode](https://github.com/opencode-ai/opencode) -
 - [tilt-dev/tilt](https://github.com/tilt-dev/tilt) - Define your dev environment as code.
 For microservice apps on Kubernetes.